pilif/pilif.github.com/_posts/2013-07-12-how-to-accept-ssl-client-certificates.md

 ### node.js

 If you want to handle the whole SSL stuff on your own, here's an example in node.js.
-When you cann `http.createServer` ([docs](http://nodejs.org/api/https.html#https_https_createserver_options_requestlistener)), pass in some options.
+When you call `http.createServer` ([docs](http://nodejs.org/api/https.html#https_https_createserver_options_requestlistener)), pass in some options.
 One is `requestCert` which you would set to true.
 The other is is `ca` which you should set to an array of strings in PEM